michaelmalick/vim-rook/readme.md

   current line is sent.

 - `:Rhelp` opens an R help file in an html browser for the given function name.
-  Given no arguments, the word under the cursor is used.
+  Given no arguments, the previous R function in the script is used.
 Tab completion for most functions distributed with R is provided.

 - `:Rview` Given a function name, wrap the word under the cursor in the supplied function and evaluate the expression in R. This is useful to quickly view the